TriffnixXIV/Miscellaneous/README.md

  To close it, you currently have to kill it via ALT-F4 or the Task Manager

 Controls: WASD to move, SHIFT to stop moving, SPACE to cast the beam, Q to drop the held item

+# Savage Attacker Math
+The presentation for the Savage Attacker Math video and the code I used to calculate many of the numbers.
+The code also features my attempt to calculate the weights for heterogenous / mixed dice pools.